tuyenluong/note-repo/noteRepo/English/ENG - Noun + verb.md

 -   _My teacher taught me how to write a formal letter._
 -   _His doctor advised him to rest for a week._

-- Just for tobe verb only.
+- Just for to be verb only.
 	- If the subject is singular nouns then verb must be added s/es   (E.g. A firefighter NEEDs water to put out the fire. | She goes to work at 6 in the morning every day. | My dog LIKEs carrots, pears and bread.)
 	- If the subject are plural nouns then verb stay the same.
 (E.g. Students in my school are rich kids. | Their parents are moguls. | Most of my friends have their own motorbikes.)